AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * SOAP input or output and complex data structures now support Dynamic Group Substitution.

-For a complete list of features and key highlights introduced in the latest service packs, see [What's new in Adobe Experience Manager 6.5 service packs](new-features-latest-service-pack.md).
+For a complete list of features and key highlights introduced in the latest Service Packs, see [What's new in Adobe Experience Manager 6.5 Service Packs](new-features-latest-service-pack.md).

 ### Sites {#sites-fixes}